Venafi/notation-venafi-csp/README.md

 notation key add --default "vsign-rsa2048-cert" --plugin venafi-csp --id "vsign-rsa2048-cert" --plugin-config "config"="/path/to/vsign/config.ini" notation certificate add --type ca --store example.com /path/to/chain.crt
 ```

+*Note: A best practice for Key Id naming would be to use the certificate label that matches the Venafi CodeSign Protect environment*

 - List the keys and certs to confirm